whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 Actually, no. As later chapters show, when people live in respectful societies where everyone stands for what's right and gives generously as a normal way of life, the motivation to behave selfishly is greatly diminished.

-And when trouble does arise, misbehaving people get counseled at first, and if necessary, the response escalates if the misbehavior continues.
+And when trouble does arise, misbehaving people get counseled at first, and the response escalates if the misbehavior continues.
 This gives people a chance to course-correct without the extreme stress, danger, and humiliation of being imprisoned.

 Traditional Potawatomi emphasized sharing and strongly discouraged selfishness.
 In Robin Kimmerer's book _Braiding Sweetgrass,_ she explained how anyone who took too much, to the detriment of the community, was "first counseled, then ostracized, and if the greed continued, they were eventually banished..."[xxx-braiding sweetgrass|windigo footprints]